New insights and perspectives on the natural gradient method: Introduction and Overview

-In practice however, natural gradient descent still operates within the default parameter space, and works by computing directions in the space of distributions and then translating them back to the default space before taking a discrete step.
-Because of this, the above discussed interpretation breaks down unless the step size becomes arbitrarily small, and as discussed in \textbf{Section \ref{sec:role_of_damping}}, this breakdown has important implications for designing a natural gradient method that can work well in practice.
-Given a large step size one also loses the parameterization invariance property of the natural gradient method, although it will still hold approximately under certain conditions, which are described in \textbf{Section \ref{sec:param_invar}}.
-Another problem with this interpretation is that it doesn't provide any obvious reason why a step of natural gradient descent should make more progress optimizing the objective than a step of standard gradient descent (assuming well chosen step-sizes for both).
+In practice however, natural gradient descent still operates within the default parameter space, and works by computing directions in the space of distributions and then translating them back to the default space before taking a step.
+Because of this, the above discussed interpretation breaks down unless the step-size becomes arbitrarily small, and as discussed in \textbf{Section \ref{sec:role_of_damping}}, this breakdown has important implications for designing a natural gradient method that can work well in practice.
+Another problem with this interpretation is that it doesn't provide any obvious reason why a step of natural gradient descent should make more progress reducing the objective than a step of standard gradient descent (assuming well-chosen step-sizes for both).
+Moreover, given a large step-size one also loses the parameterization invariance property of the natural gradient method, although it will still hold \emph{approximately} under certain conditions which are described in \textbf{Section \ref{sec:param_invar}}.

-In \textbf{Section \ref{sec:role_of_damping}} we argue for an alternative view of natural gradient descent: as an approximate 2nd-order method which utilizes the Fisher as an approximation to the Hessian (so that the natural gradient approximates a 2nd-order step computed using the Hessian).
-In this view, natural gradient descent makes more progress per step because it implicitly uses a local quadratic model/approximation of the the objective function which is accurate over longer distances than the 1st-order model implicitly used by gradient descent.
+In \textbf{Section \ref{sec:role_of_damping}} we argue for an alternative view of natural gradient descent: as a type of 2nd-order method\footnote{By ``2nd-order method" we mean any iterative optimization method which generates updates as the (possibly approximate) solution of a non-trivial local quadratic model of the objective function.
+This extends well beyond the classical Newton's method, and includes approaches like (L-)BFGS, and methods based on the Gauss-Newton matrix.} which utilizes the Fisher as an alternative to the Hessian.
+As discussed in \textbf{Section \ref{sec:2nd-order}}, 2nd-order methods work by forming a local quadratic approximation to the objective around the current iterate, and produce the next iterate by optimizing this approximation within some region where the approximation is believed to be accurate.
+According to this view, natural gradient descent ought to make more progress per step than gradient descent because it uses a local quadratic model/approximation of the objective function which is more detailed (which allows it to be less conservative) than the one implicitly used by gradient descent.